 Each year a small group of staff and students participate in the Jesuit Immersion Program to East Timor.

-Click here to see the places Loyola College staff and students have visited.
+Click here to see where past tours have visited.